Gerry Murphy Prize

 - the time limit will apply only to the section of the presentation presented by the trainee

-Any abstract that the AFPHM Council considers to be about Indigenous health and wellbeing that has not been clearly designated as such will be rejected from Gerry Murphy Prize consideration without further correspondence.
+Any abstract that the AFPHM Council considers to be related to Aboriginal, Torres Strait Islander peoples’ health or Hauora Māori that has not been clearly designated as such may be rejected from consideration for the Gerry Murphy Prize without further correspondence.
+Supervisors may be contacted in this instance.

 Eligibility